carlosjennings1991/School_District_Analysis/README.md

 The phenomenon repeats itself with the spending per pupil summary.
 In this analyses, all the schools were grouped into 4 tranches based on how much they spent per pupil.
 Our school in question, Thomas High School, fell into the $630 - $644 tranche (or bin in coding parlance).

 As you can see below, only the percentage passing math, reading and overall are affecting, all of which are a bit lower.
+Corrected version on the left, uncorrected on the right.

 ![spending per pupil](https://github.com/carlosjennings1991/School_District_Analysis/blob/main/Resources/funding_per_pupil.png)